 In a large business, setting strategy is a collaborative process conducted by a team of leaders.
 A strategy might include decisions about entering new markets, developing products or stopping production of existing products.
-The Director of strategy guides discussions and contributes insight derived from her knowledge and analysis of the industry and competitors.
-She makes recommendations and tests ideas that are put forward by other members of the team.
-She drafts strategy papers and presentations to be made to the Board or other key stakeholders in the company.
+The Strategy Director guides discussions and contributes insight derived from their knowledge and analysis of the industry and competitors.
+They make recommendations and tests ideas that are put forward by other members of the team.
+They draft strategy papers and presentations to be made to the Board or other key stakeholders in the company.

 Planning and Execution

-A director helps a company form strategy, then focuses on plans to implement the strategy.
+A Strategy Director helps a company form strategy, then focuses on plans to implement the strategy.
 They work with colleagues in senior management to identify what each department needs to do to make a strategy work.
 For example, the marketing department may need to make the company more visible in a new market or the IT department might need to introduce a new computer system.
 In addition, the company may need to recruit more people or people with different skills.
 It may be that the Strategy Director will take responsibility themselves for the delivery of a particular project that forms part of the strategy, such as the development of a new product or service or expansion into a new territory.

-In many companies, the Strategy Director acts as a consultant to the chief executive.
-She may be asked to supervise ad hoc research projects or feasibility studies that do not clearly fall within an existing business unit.
-In companies that own a number of businesses or are highly departmentalised, the director of strategy provides strategic advice to the heads of business units.
+In many companies, the Strategy Director acts as a consultant to the Chief Executive.
+They may be asked to supervise ad hoc research projects or feasibility studies that do not clearly fall within an existing business unit.
+In businesses that own a number of businesses or are highly departmentalised, the Strategy Director provides strategic advice to the heads of business units.

 Would you like an exploratory discussion with a Regional Director?